sveltejs/eslint-plugin-svelte/docs/rules/valid-compile.md

 </eslint-code-block>

-Note that we exclude reports for some checks, such as `missing-declaration`, which you can check with different ESLint rules.
+Note that we exclude reports for some checks, such as `missing-declaration`, and `dynamic-slot-name`, which you can check with different ESLint rules.

 ## :wrench: Options